Jerry Gilbert was born in 1941 and sadly passed away in 2017.

 From 1995 to end 2000 he was based in Anchorage with BP (Alaska) Exploration Inc. and occupied a series of senior management posts in special projects while acting as an advisor to the company President.
 These projects included taking lead roles in State-imposed equity negotiations for Prudhoe Bay field, dealing with a major criminal environmental investigation by the US Government and reacting to the reputational and operational impacts of a complaint to the US Congress by a well-connected industry opponent.
 During this period, in 1998, he participated in and helped organize a visit by a BP technical team to Ahwaz to meet with and discuss problems of mutual interest with NIOC petroleum engineering experts.

-Since retiring from BP in early 2001 he has been working as a consultant and is managing director of Barrelmore Ltd. Among other activities he has worked on detailed reserves audits and US SEC presentations for a ‘super-major’, and has helped a major operating company defend itself against charges of poor operating and maintenance procedures.
-Currently he teaches reservoir engineering in Europe, the Middle East and Asia; he is also acting as a technical advisor to a company planning a major offshore CO2 sequestration project.
-He frequently is called upon by RTE, Ireland’s national broadcasting company, to comment on oil-related news items.
+Since retiring from BP in early 2001 he worked as a consultant, and as managing director of Barrelmore Ltd. Among other activities he has worked on detailed reserves audits and US SEC presentations for a ‘super-major’, and has helped a major operating company defend itself against charges of poor operating and maintenance procedures.
+Recently, he taught reservoir engineering in Europe, the Middle East and Asia; acted as a technical advisor to a company planning a major offshore CO2 sequestration project, and was frequently called upon by RTE, Ireland’s national broadcasting company, to comment on oil-related news items.

-He has been married since 1981 to Diana; between them they have four children and nine grandchildren.
-He and Diana live in West Cork, Ireland but travel extensively.
-He is a keen sailor and hiker, maintains a large garden and is an energetic skier each spring in the high Rocky Mountains of Colorado.
-He has been Chairman of the company organizing the renowned annual West Cork Chamber Music Festival.
-In 2004 he opened, and for some years ran successfully, a bookshop in Schull, a small town near his home.
+He was married in 1981 to Diana; having four children and nine grandchildren and recently lived in West Cork, Ireland but traveled extensively.
+He was a keen sailor and hiker, and an energetic skier each spring in the high Rocky Mountains of Colorado.
+He was Chairman of the company organizing the renowned annual West Cork Chamber Music Festival.
+In 2004 he opened, and for some years ran successfully, a bookshop in Schull, a small village near his home.